ypicard/food-slacking-app/README.md

  - Add a return button in each menu
  - Add Chaud chaud chaud, FoodCheri
  - Move send_daily_notifications.py up one level and make it use the bot script to post
+ - Fix Popchef support by using scrapping instead of their old API, now protected

 License
 ----